Table of contents

 DSCR loans offer flexible repayment terms ranging from 5 to 30 years, giving borrowers options to tailor loan duration to their investment goals:

-• Shorter terms (5–10 years): Higher monthly payments but faster equity buildup.
+• Shorter terms (as low as 5 years): higher monthly payments but faster equity buildup.

-• Longer terms (20–30 years): Lower payments, freeing up cash flow for other investments.
+• Longer terms (and high as 30 years): lower monthly payments, freeing up cash flow for other investments.

 Interest Rates